Reactivity with Signals Learn how Semantic UI uses signals to produce reactivity cpu Guide

 Reactions

-Naming Conventions Signals implementations vary in their naming conventions a reactive context is called watcher in the signals proposal, a computation in Preact and watch in Lit.
+Naming Reactivity Signals implementations vary in their naming conventions for a reactive context.
+In Semantic UI it is called a reaction, in the signals proposal a watcher, in Preact a computation and in Lit simply watch.

 Usage